-In the Solvency II balance sheet, a deferred tax asset totalling TEUR 251,215 is stated as well as a deferred tax liability with the amount of TEUR 2,395,992.
+In the Solvency II balance sheet, a deferred tax asset totalling TEUR 265,688 is stated as well as a deferred tax liability with the amount of TEUR 2,792,199.
 Consequently, a liability surplus has been created, the calculation of which is explained in more detail under the item "Deferred tax liabilities R0780".

-With existing differences between the commercial and tax valuation for assets, liabilities and deferred / prepaid items, which are projected to invert in subsequent financial years, this can on-balance result in TEUR Solvency II 2020 Solvency II 2019 Deferred tax assets 251,215 129,622
+With existing differences between the commercial and tax valuation for assets, liabilities and deferred / prepaid items, which are projected to invert in subsequent financial years, this can onbalance result in a tax relief being stated as a deferred tax asset, or a tax burden being stated as a mandatory deferred tax liability in the trade balance.
+In the exercising of a voting right pursuant to Art.
+274 (1) s.
+2 HGB, no deferred tax claims have been stated for a resulting over-funding in the trade balance of Hannover Rück.

+in TEUR Solvency II 2021 Solvency II 2020 Deferred tax assets 265,688 251,215

-The increase in deferred tax claims amounting to TEUR 121,593 is predominantly the result of changes to the underwriting balance sheet items and capital investments.
+The increase in deferred tax claims amounting to TEUR 14,473 is predominantly the result of changes to the underwriting balance sheet items and capital investments.
 For more detailed explanatory notes, please consult the respective sections.